alilleybrinker/notes/renegotiating-c.md

 and a happy accident of history, invested substantial personal time and energy into building my knowledge and establishing a degree of personal branding around a programming language that is now after many years _winning_.
 Rust is _winning_.
-It's being mentioned in Congressional hearings and recommended by federal agencies.
+It's [being mentioned in Congressional hearings][15] and recommended by federal agencies.
 It's used all over the globe.
 You can get real jobs in it now.
 Why am I troubled?

 I think we're in the middle of a grand renegotiation of _what C means_ and